 Chicken Marsala Is Easy To Make

 Don't let the fancy name fool you into thinking that this is a complicated dish to make.
-The kosher chicken marsala recipe requires a lot of the same vegetables and ingredients that you would use in standard chicken recipes.
+The kosher Chicken Marsala Recipe requires a lot of the same vegetables and ingredients that you would use in standard chicken recipes.
 The hardest part of this recipe is slicing the chicken breasts in half.
 But this recipe requires wine and I won't tell anyone if you pour some in a glass for yourself.
 Let's be honest here, after a hard day of zoom school, this might be the recipe the doctor ordered.

-What Is In Chicken Marsala Sauce?
+What Is In Marsala Wine Sauce?

-- With a sharp knife, carefully slice chicken breast in half.
+- With a sharp knife, carefully slice the boneless skinless chicken breast in half.
 The way I like to do it is find the thickest part of the chicken breast and start there.
 Placing my hand of top of the chicken breast for stability, I carefully slice the chicken lengthwise resulting in two thin slices of chicken.

 - Season the raw chicken pieces well with salt and pepper and dredge with flour.
 To "dredge" means to "lightly coat" so be sure to tap off any excess flour.
 The light coating of flour helps create a slight crispness to the outside while helping to lock in the moisture on the inside.